-Since $P$ is unknown, a natural estimate of $\mu$ is the plug-in estimator $\mu(\widehat{P})$ for some estimate $\widehat{P}$ of $P$.
-If $\widehat{P}$ is sufficiently accurate, then we can approximate the distribution of $T(A)$ by that of $T(\widehat{A})$, where $\widehat{A}$ is a network sampled from $\widehat{P}$.
-The procedure is described in Figure~\ref{fig:direct_parametric_bootstrap} and can be viewed as a straightforward network analog of the classical parametric bootstrap.
-This generic framework, which we call \textit{network bootstrap}, should be applicable to any arbitrary network model and its corresponding estimation method.
+Since $P$ is unknown, a natural estimator of $\mu$ is the plug-in estimator $\mu(\widehat{P})$, where $\widehat{P}$ is an estimator of $P$.
+If $\widehat{P}$ is sufficiently accurate, then we can approximate the distribution of $T(A)$ by that of $T(\widehat{A})$, where $\widehat{A}$ is a network sampled according to $\widehat{P}$.
+The procedure is described in Figure~\ref{fig:direct_parametric_bootstrap} and can be viewed as a straightforward network analogue of the classical parametric bootstrap.
+This generic framework, which we refer to as the network bootstrap, is applicable in principle to any network model together with its corresponding estimation method.

-To understand if and when this network bootstrap in Figure~\ref{fig:direct_parametric_bootstrap} works well, a critical question is: \textit{For a certain statistic $T$, how accurate $\widehat{P}$ needs to be in order for the bootstrap distribution under $\widehat{P}$ to be a good approximation of its true distribution under $P$?}
+To understand whether and when the network bootstrap procedure shown in Figure~\ref{fig:direct_parametric_bootstrap} works well, a critical question is: \textit{For a given statistic $T$, how accurate must $\widehat{P}$ be for the bootstrap distribution under $\widehat{P}$ to provide a good approximation to the true distribution under $P$?}

-It is hard to give a general answer to this question, as it not only involves the estimation error of $\widehat{P}$ (which in turn depends on the structural assumptions on $P$), but also depends on the specific statistic $T$ being considered.
-However, it turns out that under some common network models, the most natural estimation $\widehat{P}$ may not be accurate enough for this intuitive approach to work well.
-In fact, even moderate estimation error in $\widehat{P}$ can lead to a big difference between the bootstrap distribution and the truth.
+Providing a general answer to this question is challenging, as it depends not only on the estimation error of $\widehat{P}$, which in turn depends on the structural assumptions imposed on $P$, but also on the specific statistic $T$ being considered.
+In practice, possible model misspecification, for example due to the choice of the number of blocks or the embedding dimension $K$, is a common cause of inaccurate estimates of $P$.
+It is reasonable to expect that the bootstrap distribution may fail to provide a good approximation under model misspecification.
+However, it turns out that, for some common network models, even when the model is correctly specified, some of the most natural estimators $\widehat{P}$ may still not be accurate enough for this intuitive approach to work well.
+In fact, even moderate estimation error in $\widehat{P}$ can lead to a substantial discrepancy between the bootstrap distribution and the true distribution.